-Programmers' Day and Other IT Holidays
+Day of Programmer and Other IT Holidays

 The date and history of Programmers' Day, as well as other important dates from the world of software engineering.

-Programmers' Day and Other IT Holidays
+Day of Programmer and Other IT Holidays

 An Unexpected Discovery About International Programmers' Day